 The District-wide Safety and Emergency Management Plan was developed pursuant to Commissioner's Regulation 155.17(b)(13).
-At the direction of the Board of Education and under the direction of the Superintendent, a District-wide Safety Team will be utilized for emergency management within the District10.
-The Safety Team shall include, but is not limited to, representatives of the school board, teacher, administrator, and parent organizations, school safety personnel and other school personnel
+At the direction of the Board of Education and under the direction of the Superintendent, a District-wide Safety Team will be utilized for emergency management within the

-3 155.17(c)(1)(xix)(a) coordination of the communication between school staff, law enforcement, and other first responders;
+&lt;sup>2 155.17(c)(1)(xix)(a) coordination of the communication between school staff, law enforcement, and other first responders;

-4 155.17(c)(1)(xix)(b) lead the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans
+&lt;sup>3 155.17(c)(1)(xix)(b) lead the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans

-5 155.17(c)(1)(xix)(c) ensure staff understanding of the district-wide school safety plan
+&lt;sup>4 155.17(c)(1)(xix)(c) ensure staff understanding of the district-wide school safety plan

-6 155.17(c)(1)(xix)(d) ensure the completion and yearly update of building-level emergency response plans for each school building
+&lt;sup>5 155.17(c)(1)(xix)(d) ensure the completion and yearly update of building-level emergency response plans for each school building

-7 155.17(c)(1)(xix)(e) assist in the selection of security related technology and development of procedures for the use of such technology
+&lt;sup>6 155.17(c)(1)(xix)(e) assist in the selection of security related technology and development of procedures for the use of such technology

-8 155.17(c)(1)(xix)(f) coordinate appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan
+&lt;sup>7 155.17(c)(1)(xix)(f) coordinate appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan

-9 155.17(c)(1)(xix)(g) ensure the conduct of required evacuation and lock-down drills in all district buildings as required by Education Law section 807
+&lt;sup>8 155.17(c)(1)(xix)(g) ensure the conduct of required evacuation and lock-down drills in all district buildings as required by Education Law section 807

-10 155.17(c)(14) District-wide school safety team means a district-wide team appointed by the board of education, the chancellor in the case of New York City, or other governing board.
-The district-wide team shall include, but not be limited to, representatives of the school board, teacher, administrator, parent organizations, bus drivers and monitors, school safety personnel and other school personnel.
+District.
+The Safety Team shall include, but is not limited to, representatives of the school board, teacher, administrator, and parent organizations, school safety personnel and other school personnel including bus drivers and monitors.

-including bus drivers and monitors.
-At the discretion of the board of education, a student may be allowed to participate on the safety team, however, no portion of a confidential building-level emergency response plan shall be shared with such student nor shall such student be present where details of a confidential building-level emergency response plan or confidential portions of a district-wide emergency response strategy are discussed.
+At the discretion of the board of education, a student may be allowed to participate on the safety team.
+If the Board appoints or selects a student to participate on the safety team, in accordance with Regulation 155.17(b)(14), no portion of a confidential building-level emergency response plan shall be shared with such student nor shall such student be present where details of a confidential building-level emergency response plan or confidential portions of a district-wide emergency response strategy are discussed.